 Essentially, the injury subsections of the CVC stipulate that an ordinary misdemeanor DUI charge can be elevated to a felony if the driver hurts another person in the course of operating a vehicle while DUI.
 A felony is a much more serious charge than a misdemeanor.
 It carries stricter penalties.
 Convicted felons lose the right to vote and face a much more difficult road back to normalcy.
 Felons have a harder time securing loans, leasing cars and apartments, getting jobs and generally readapting to life after the conviction.

 So if you have been charged with an injury DUI in Glendale or elsewhere throughout the Southland, it’s in your interest to explore your options for best legal defense.

 For 14 plus years, Attorney Michael Kraut served as a prosecutor of DUI crimes; now he is available to help criminal defendants.
-The Kraut Law Group is a widely celebrated firm with excellent references and credentials, and Attorney Kraut has the knowledge, experience, and trial record to help practically anyone develop an intelligent defense to even complicated DUI charges.
+The Kraut Criminal & DUI Lawyers is a widely celebrated firm with excellent references and credentials, and Attorney Kraut has the knowledge, experience, and trial record to help practically anyone develop an intelligent defense to even complicated DUI charges.

 If you have been arrested for a DUI in Glendale or you are under investigation for driving under the influence in Southern California, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.